Dr. John R. Wallace

 Medical Entomology, Aquatic Entomology, Forensic Entomology, Stream Ecology, Crayfish Ecology.

 My primary research interests focus on the population dynamics and feeding ecology of immature and adult mosquitoes.
-Current projects involve: 1) examining the trophic dynamics and food web relationships of mosquito larvae and other macroinvertebrates in relation to the maintenance and possible transmission of Mycobacterium ulcerans, the causative agent to Buruli Ulcer, a necrotic skin disease that infects people living around the equatorial regions of the world, specifically West Africa, Australia and South America; 2) black fly surveillance in the Raritan River, NJ; 3) Larval mosquito population response to Hurricane Sandy, 4) Microbial community responses to biocidal treatments of larval black fly and mosquito habitats, 5) larval and adult macro invertebrate community response to stream restoration, 4) epinecrotic microbial community structure during freshwater carrion decomposition.
+Current projects involve: 1) examining the trophic dynamics and food web relationships of mosquito larvae and other macroinvertebrates in relation to the maintenance and possible transmission of Mycobacterium ulcerans, the causative agent to Buruli Ulcer, a necrotic skin disease that infects people living around the equatorial regions of the world, specifically West Africa, Australia and South America; 2) black fly surveillance in the Raritan River, NJ; 3) Larval mosquito population response to Hurricane Sandy, 4) Microbial community responses to biocidal treatments of larval black fly and mosquito habitats, 5) larval and adult macro invertebrate community response to stream restoration.
 Other research areas being driven by students in my lab include projects focused on: (1) crayfish life history responses to invasive plant diets, (2) organic matter processing in restored v unrestored aquatic systems, (3) microbial community structure response in black fly larval guts and habitats pre/post bactericidal treatments in the Raritan River, NJ.

 Student Research in the Wallace Lab